Bite Me Cancer Foundation: Research

 Bite Me Cancer has funded seven research grants for thyroid cancer in the past and is working toward funding another during 2021.
-The first grant, totaling $57,500, was awarded in 2014 to Ramona Dadu, MD at the MD Anderson Cancer Center in Houston, Texas.
-The two-year research project, titled "Immune Markers in Medullary Thyroid Cancer (MTC) and Their Clinical Significance", and began in July 2014.
+The first grant, of $57,500, was awarded in 2014 to Ramona Dadu, MD at the MD Anderson Cancer Center in Houston, Texas.
+The two-year research project, titled "Immune Markers in Medullary Thyroid Cancer (MTC) and Their Clinical Significance", began in July 2014.
 Dadu is an assistant professor at Anderson Cancer Center in the Department of Endocrine Neoplasia & Hormonal Disorders.
 Dadu also received the Women in Endocrinology Young Investigator Award and the American Thyroid Association Grant for her research in 2014.
 Dadu's research "will work with experts in the field of immunotherapy to uncover new information of prognosis and how medications interact with the cancer".
 "The ultimate goal is to see that many patients will benefit from this approach."

 Fundraising

 Bite Me Cancer organizes annual events, including an annual wine dinner (2014–present) every year to honor and celebrate with cancer survivors including Nikki Ferraro, who was diagnosed in April 2010.
 The focus on onsite donations during the dinner is to support our Teen Support Bag program.
 There are currently few programs in place to support teenagers with cancer, but there are thousands of programs to support young children and adults.
 Teenagers with cancers often require specific treatment and support, and there is very little awareness of the struggles that teenagers with cancer face.
-By developing and shipping the Teen Support Bags to hospitals around the country for their teenagers battling cancer and holding events to raise awareness, Bite Me Cancer is participating in a movement to increase support and make more resources available to these special teenagers.
+By developing and shipping the Teen Support Bags to hospitals around the country for their teenaged cancer sufferers, and holding events to raise awareness, Bite Me Cancer is participating in a movement to increase support and make more resources available to these teenagers.

 Teen Support Bags

-As of June 2021, Bite Me Cancer has passed out 8,600 Teen Support Bags across the country to teens with cancer through a growing network of hospitals that enable teenagers in every state and DC to receive the bags.
+As of June 2021, Bite Me Cancer has passed out 8,600 Teen Support Bags across the country to teenagers with cancer through a growing network of hospitals that enable teenagers in every state and DC to receive the bags.
 Currently, about 150 hospitals are part of the network.
 The foundation coordinates the stuffing and distribution of the Teen Support Bags every year with groups of volunteers.
 Each bag includes items to eliminate stress, inspire and support teenagers currently undergoing cancer treatment.
-Nikki Ferraro tries to hand-deliver the bags to teens, offering advice and encouragement during their treatments.
+Nikki Ferraro tries to hand-deliver the bags to teenagers, offering advice and encouragement during their treatments.